 All Qurbani-eligible animals have to be healthy, with no missing limbs or any other physical impediments.
 They should be cattle, goats, sheep or camels.

 A good quality animal is a requirement of Qurbani, and essential if your sacrifice is to be accepted.
-UCI selects the best animals available.

 9. How many Qurbani sacrifices per family?

 Since every eligible Muslim must perform the sacrifice, and one share equals one Qurbani, there should be a share for each member of the family who is eligible.
+Let’s understand with an example of qurbani guidelines.

 A small animal (goat, sheep) is a single Qurbani, whereas a larger animal (cow, camel) could be split into seven parts and be given as a sacrifice for seven members of the family.